pythonai200425/pages_ai/f_reinforcement/q11_gym.md

 Notice:

-Gym does NOT change Q-learning.
+Gym does NOT change Q-learning

 It only standardizes how: